sergiooncode/claims/README.md

 ## System at scale (1k claims to 10k to 100k)
 - At 100s-1k claims
 <p>
-When sparse claim requests, the goal can be understanding the workflow and validating the decision model.
-Optimizations (DB queries, index addition, etc) are welcome but not doing them doesn't translate in high latency and bottlenecks yet since there is no high load.
+Espcially when claim requests are sparse, the goal can be understanding the workflow and validating the decision model.
+Optimizations
+(DB queries, index addition, etc) are welcome but not doing them doesn't translate in high latency and bottlenecks yet since there is no high load.
 </p>